[LUM#22] AI Portraits

-Generative AI, symbolic AI, deep learning, neural networks...
-To better understand the contours of the unavoidable artificial intelligence, Lum invites you to dive into its methods, explore its scientific and social uses, and also examine its limitations.
-This 22nd issue of Lum was published in October 2024.
+Generative AI, symbolic AI, deep learning, neural networks… To better understand the scope of the ever-present field of artificial intelligence, Lum invites you to delve into its methods, explore its scientific and social applications, and examine its limitations.
+Issue 22 of Lum was published in October 2024.

-Artificial intelligence is now indispensable in research.
-Not only because it increases research capabilities by speeding up certain tasks, but also because it is itself a subject of research that the University of Montpellier has fully embraced.
+Artificial intelligence is now an indispensable part of research.
+Not only because it enhances research capabilities by speeding up certain tasks, but also because it is itself a subject of research that the University of Montpellier has fully embraced.

-This22nd issue of Lum magazine naturally offers you a better understanding of artificial intelligence.
-First, in the first part devoted to methods, we explain what AI is, a question to which there are as many answers as there are people asked.
-What are neural networks, machine learning, federated learning, and symbolic AI?
-In this section, Lum breaks down the basics of AI with the computer scientists and mathematicians who are at the heart of the reactor.
+This22nd issue of Lum magazine naturally aims to help you better understand artificial intelligence.
+First, in the opening section on methods, we’ll explore what AI actually is—a question with as many answers as there are people discussing it.
+What is a neural network, machine learning, federated learning, and symbolic AI?
+In this section, Lum breaks down the basics of AI with the computer scientists and mathematicians at the heart of the technology.

-The second section looks at the uses of AI, which can be an unexpected ally in artistic creation, or an innovative tool for better understanding communication among mandrills.
+The second section explores the applications of AI, which can prove to be an unexpected ally in artistic creation or an innovative tool for better understanding communication among mandrills.
 At UM, AI is also used to predict concrete cracking, detect fake news, and study glaciers.

-Finally, the third part questions the social uses of AI, its contributions to debate, for example.
-It also questions its limitations, as it is a technology that consumes a lot of energy and data.
-This part also raises the pressing question of the place of AI in higher education and its proper use by students.
+Finally, the third section examines the social applications of AI, such as its contributions to public discourse.
+It also addresses its limitations, as it is a technology that consumes vast amounts of energy and data.
+This section further raises the critical question of AI’s role in higher education and its appropriate use by students.

-Contemplate these AI portraits while reading the 22nd issue of Lum magazine in its enhanced version, which gives you access to UM podcasts: A l’UM la science and Lumlu.
+Take a look at these AI-generated portraits while reading this 22nd issue of Lum magazine in its augmented version, which gives you access to UM’s podcasts: “Science at UM” and “Lumlu.”

 Articles in this issue